stenslae/Portfolio/README.md

 ---

-## Education

-- **Bachelor of Science in Electrical Engineering**
-  _Montana State Univerity - Bozeman_, _Expected December 2026_

----

 ## Contact

-Feel free to reach out to me for collaboration, opportunities, or questions about my projects.
+Feel free to reach out to me for opportunities or questions about my projects.

 - **Email**: [emma@stensland.com](mailto:emma@stensland.com)